Resources for students including administrative procedures, important forms and student support

 Students wishing to withdraw from their course may do so by making an application through the student portal.
 Before you apply to withdraw from your course, you are recommended to visit Stop 1 to discuss your options to ensure that withdrawing from your course is the best option for you.

 Leave of Absence

-As a student you may request a Leave of Absence (LOA) for up to 12 months.
+As a student, you may request a Leave of Absence (LOA) for up to 12 months.
 This will mean that your course is put on hold for you to complete after you've returned from your leave.
 However, you are not permitted to take this leave during the first six months of your course, nor the final month of your course.
-For more information on eligability or the application process refer to the following website:
+For more information on eligibility or the application process refer to the following website:

 You will be automatically allocated to your tutorials, and some lecture streams where relevant.
 It is possible to change your tutorial times during the first two weeks of semester via the student portal.

 University-wide student class registration closes at the 2nd week of the semester.
-If you have an unresolvable timetable clash please submit a support request to the University Class Registration Enquiry Management (CREM)
+If you have an unresolvable timetable clash, please submit a support request to the University Class Registration Enquiry Management (CREM)

 Be advised that a clash with work commitments is not regarded as a valid reason for changing your allocated tutorial time.
 While the importance of work is recognised, such commitments will not be treated as grounds for special consideration.
 It is your responsibility to manage your work commitments so that they do not interfere with your studies and to ensure that your timetable is workable so that you are able to meet the attendance requirements of your subjects.